Mark Shelhamer

 Mark J. Shelhamer is an American human spaceflight researcher specializing in neurovestibular adaptation to space flight., and former chief scientist of NASA's Human Research Program.
 He is a Professor of Otolaryngology - Head and Neck Surgery at the Johns Hopkins School of Medicine, director of the Human Spaceflight Lab at Johns Hopkins, and director and founder of the Bioastronautics@Hopkins initiative.
 He is also an adjunct associate professor at George Washington University School of Medicine and Health Sciences.
-He has published over 70 scientific papers and is the author of Nonlinear Dynamics in Physiology: A State-Space Approach.
+He has published over 70 scientific papers and is the author of Nonlinear Dynamics in Physiology: A State-Space Approach and Systems Medicine for Human Spaceflight.
 He holds several patents for various vestibular assessment devices.

 Shelhamer is best known for his pioneering work on a multidisciplinary approach to human spaceflight research.
 He is also an informal expert on the history of NASA's early human spaceflight, including the Mercury, Gemini, and Apollo Programs.